Yankee Doodle Daffy: Plot

-At Smeller's Productions, Porky Pig, a producer, loaded down with luggage and a golf bag, hangs a sign on his office door reading "No casting today" and leaves his office in a hurry to board an airplane.
+At Smeller's Productions, Porky Pig, a producer, loaded down with luggage and a golf bag, hangs a sign on his office door reading "No casting today" and leaves his office in a hurry to board an airplane to a golf course.
 However, Daffy Duck, a talent agent, stops Porky from leaving, wanting to secure an audition for his client, droopy-eyed child performer Sleepy Lagoon.
 The pitch, intended to demonstrate Sleepy's allegedly wide and varied repertoire, consists of Daffy himself performing an array of musical and stage acts in his usual, absurd and unoriginal fashion.
 Sleepy meanwhile stays seated, nonchalantly licking an enormous lollipop and silently commenting on Daffy's ludicrous behavior using signs bearing rebuses, such as "ham" ("excessively theatrical"), "screwball" ("crazy and absurd"), and "corn" ("corny").

-The songs Daffy performs include "I'm Just Wild About Harry", William Tell Overture, "Chica Chica Boom Chic" (as Carmen Miranda), "Laugh, Clown, Laugh" (as Enrico Caruso as Canio in Pagliacci), and "Angel in Disguise" (same song Bugs Bunny and Sylvester perform in The Wabbit Who Came to Supper and Back Alley Oproar, respectively).
+The songs Daffy performs include "I'm Just Wild About Harry", "William Tell Overture", "Flight of the Bumblebee", "Chica Chica Boom Chic" (as Carmen Miranda), "Laugh, Clown, Laugh" (as Enrico Caruso as Canio in Pagliacci), and "Angel in Disguise" (the same song Bugs Bunny and Sylvester perform in The Wabbit Who Came to Supper and Back Alley Oproar, respectively).

 Porky, with mounting frustration (as it is his day off), repeatedly tries to escape from the pitch.
-Daffy handily foils each attempt in increasingly improbable ways, including by turning out to be the pilot of Porky's plane and then turning out to be the parachute Porky uses to escape said plane.
+Daffy handily foils each attempt in increasingly improbable ways, including by turning out to be the pilot of Porky's plane and then turning out to be the parachute Porky uses to escape the plane.
 After Daffy finally takes it upon himself to harass Porky with an outrageous finale, Porky decides to just get it over with by allowing Sleepy to audition.

 Sleepy calmly leaves his seat and begins to sing the song, "In the Garden of My Heart" (a WB-owned song by Roma and Ball), in a strong, operatic baritone that is not only surprising given his small stature but also substantially more dramatic than any of the acts Daffy used in the pitch.
 However, during a high note near the end, he erupts into a long coughing fit before weakly croaking the rest of the line.

 Analysis

 Authors Michael S. Shull and David E. Wilt consider it ambiguous as to whether this cartoon contains a World War II-related reference.
 When Daffy is revealed as the pilot of the plane, he is wearing an aviator's goggles and helmet.
-In this guise, Daffy sings "We watch the skyways o'er the land and the sea, ready to fly anywhere the duty calls, ready to fight to be free".
+In this guise, Daffy sings Max Steiner's main title march from Dive Bomber: "We watch the skyways o'er the land and the sea, ready to fly anywhere the duty calls, ready to fight to be free".
 This could be a reference to military aviation.